 2. Don’t Smoke Inside

-In May of 2007, Ireland’s government passed a law prohibiting smoking in enclosed public spaces, and this law applies to workplaces and even pubs.
+In May of 2007, Ireland’s government passed a law prohibiting smoking in enclosed public spaces, and this law applies to workplaces and even pubs around Dublin.
 Anyone found breaking the law will be issued a pretty hefty fine, which is not the kind of expense you want to add to your Irish trip.

-So the only spaces people can now smoke indoors are their own homes or the houses of friends and family.
+So the only places people can now smoke indoors are their own homes or the houses of friends and family.
 To be safe, take your cigarettes outdoors, wherever you are.

 3. Don’t Drink in Public

 One of the most essential Ireland laws for tourists that brings down hefty fines for anyone who dares to disobey is drinking in public spaces.
-Of course, pubs and restaurants are fine – but no drinking is allowed on beaches, parks, and other areas shared with the public.
+Of course, pubs and restaurants are fine, but no drinking is allowed on beaches, parks, or other areas shared with the public.

-Although this law is not as strict in the Republic of Ireland as in Northern Ireland, it’s usually best to be safe rather than sorry.
-Other drinking issues that may land up getting you fined are underage drinking (for anyone under 18) and being extremely drunk in public.
+Although this law in Ireland for tourists (and locals) is not as strict in the Republic of Ireland as in Northern Ireland, it’s usually best to be safe rather than sorry.
+Other drinking issues that may land you in jail are underage drinking (for anyone under 18) and being extremely drunk in public.

 4. Don’t Say That Ireland is Part of the British Isles

 What should you not say in Ireland?
-The Irish are generally very warm and welcoming, but they do not kindly be disrespected, even if it wasn’t entirely on purpose.
+The Irish are generally very warm and welcoming, but they do not kindly tolerate disrespect, even if it wasn’t entirely on purpose.

 Also, don’t mistake an Irish person for a British person – they are as different as an Italian and a Portuguese.
 When in doubt, don’t bring up anything ‘British,’ just to be on the safe side.
-This is a big rule for what not to do in Ireland to follow.
+This is a big rule for what not to do in Ireland.

 Because it’s not.
 It’s ‘St. Patrick’s Day,‘ or if you really don’t have the energy to use the full name, you can shorten it to ‘St. Paddy’s Day.‘ There is a difference, and it may very well be pointed out to you if you get it wrong, as it’s one of the cultural dos and don’ts in Ireland.